endergreen12/pjsekai-frida-scripts/README.md

 For example, it will be saved to "/sdcard/Android/data/com.sega.pjsekai/files/dumped" on Android

-A button to start dumping is added to the option dialog
+A button to start dump is added to the option dialog

 ![image](https://github.com/user-attachments/assets/b95c522b-9ebe-4761-8f73-721c9b37bafa)